kuzzleio/kuzzle/doc/2/guides/getting-started/8-customize-api-behavior/index.md

 Pipes are **functions plugged to events**, called **synchronously** by Kuzzle, and **receiving information** regarding that event.

 Pipes can:
   - **Abort a task**.
-If a pipe throws an error, Kuzzle interrupts the task, and forwards a standardized version of the thrown error to the originating user
+If a pipe throws an error, Kuzzle interrupts the task, and forwards a standardized version of the thrown error to the originating client
   - **Change the received information**.
 Kuzzle will use the updated information upon resuming the task

 ![pipe workflow](./pipes-workflow.png)